 A few examples of things a I&RS team might address are: students who are facing significant illness or disability, students who are having difficulty with class work, students who have had a sudden change in behavior, students who have sporadic attendance in school, and a student who may be suffering from his/her own substance abuse or that of a family member.

-Click here for a referral form.
+Go to the forms link for a referral form.
 Please return the completed form to any administrator, counselor, CST member, school nurse or I&RS team member.
 The referral will be kept confidential.

 The mission of the OCHS I&RS Team is to identify, intervene with, make appropriate referrals for and follow up with, at risk youth in the areas of attendance, academics, behavior and health.

 Our team invites participation from all individuals and organizations involved in student assistance from the education, mental health and drug & alcohol professions, as well as parents, community members, organizations and corporations who have an interest in the health, safety and welfare of youth.

 Rosemary Millar, School Nurse

 Sean Matthews, Teacher

 There are 5 steps to follow when a student is referred.

 · IDENTIFICATION: Written referrals are made to the I&RS team.
 Referral forms may be obtained from the nurses office, a guidance counselor or on this website (Referral Form).